paulocoutinhox/WebRemoteLog-Go/README.md

 To run you need a MongoDB running on localhost:

 1. Start your mongodb
+2. Create a database with name: WebRemoteLog
+3. Create a collection with name: LogHistory
-2. git clone git@github.com:prsolucoes/WebRemoteLog-Go.git
+4. git clone git@github.com:prsolucoes/WebRemoteLog-Go.git
-3. cd WebRemoteLog-Go
+5. cd WebRemoteLog-Go
-4. go build
+6. go build
-5. ./WebRemoteLog-Go
+7. ./WebRemoteLog-Go
-6. Open in your browser: http://localhost:8080
+8. Open in your browser: http://localhost:8080

 # WebRemoteLog-Go - API